Social Engineering Red Flags

 • Someone who initiated contact with you is trying to get you to download software, especially software like TeamViewer, AnyDesk, and similar software that allows remote access.

-• A service company reaches out to you asking you to renew or confirming a renewal, but you don’t recall having a subscription to this service.
+• A service company reaches out to you asking you to renew or confirm a renewal, but you don’t recall having a subscription to this service.

-• If the offer is too good to be true, it often is.
+• The offer is too good to be true.

-• You’re receiving help you may not have asked for.
+• You’re receiving help you did not ask for.

-• If you aren’t able to verify the identity of the person sending it.
+• “You are not able to verify the identity of the person sending the request using an alternative channel

 Where to look: